- Article published at:

-Perhaps you’ve seen them already on your Instagram or Pinterest feed or in interior magazines – dried flowers.
-We mentioned that they are back in style in a previous post (Floral trends of 2020/2021), so in this post we’ll go through how you can dry them yourself!
+There’s a good chance you’ve seen these already on your Instagram or Pinterest feed or in interior magazines – dried flowers.
+We mentioned that these are back in style in a previous post (Floral trends of 2020/2021), so in this post, we’ll take you through the process of making your own dried flowers!

 Can I use any flowers to dry?

 Before you get started, it’s important to know which flowers can be dried.
 Unfortunately, not all flowers are suitable; mainly because either the stems are too soft or they contain too much humidity.
 Examples of these are tulips, daffodils and amaryllises.

 The best flowers to use for drying are flowers with wood-like stems, such as roses, hydrangeas and sunflowers.
 These are robust flowers and perfect for drying out.
 Other suggestions are cornflowers, eucalyptus and most grass types.

 Find or create a warm, dark space to dry out your flowers.
 Light will fade out the colours.
 The warmth will speed up the drying process making it harder for fungus to grow.

 Tie a bit of rope at the end of the stems and hang them upside down.
 Preferably hang them over a heater.
 It's important that you make sure to hang the flowers separately, as otherwise fungus can grow and spread.

 Step 3.
 Wait

 Now wait.
 The flowers have to dry out completely from their core and this sometimes takes a few days.
 The thicker the stem (sunflowers for example), the longer you’ll have to wait.